Tommy270502/RaspberryPi-PyVisa/README.md

 # RaspberryPi-PyVisa
-This repository contains scripts and examples for the PyVisa library.
+This repository contains scripts and examples for Rigol Instruments with the help of the PyVisa library.